petershin/liferay-learn/docs/dxp/latest/en/content-authoring-and-management/documents-and-media/uploading-and-managing/configuring-limits-for-file-previews.md

 {bdg-secondary}`Liferay DXP 2024.Q1 U112`

-Users can preview certain documents (e.g. PDF or text files) in the Documents and Media application; however, previews can take a large amount of storage, if you have many or large documents.
+Users can preview certain documents (e.g. PDF or text files) in the Documents and Media application; however, previews can take a large amount of storage if you have many or large documents.
 In some cases, you might want to limit the number of pages a user can preview.
 You can save a significant amount of storage by applying a limit to the number of previewed pages.

 !!! note
     When you change the file preview limit, it affects only new files.